UCSD-SUMS/latex-w17-workshop/Presentation Notes.md

  * For installing/using Latex on your local machine:
  	* [MikTeX](https://miktex.org/) A Latex "distribution", includes compiler and some packages
  	* [Texmaker](http://www.xm1math.net/texmaker/): A Latex IDE
+ * The [Markdown Editor](https://jbt.github.io/markdown-editor) used for this document